DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 * funded training for mentors of early career teachers
 * funded time for mentors to support early career teachers

-### Teaching and learning responsibility (TLR) payments

-If you take on extra ongoing responsibilities in your role, you could get a salary uplift.
+### Get a salary uplift for taking on extra responsibilities

+You may be able to get 'teaching and learning responsibility' (TLR) payments if you take on extra responsibilities such as:

+* progressing the education of people beyond your assigned pupils
+* leading, developing and enhancing the teaching practice of others

-There are 2 main ranges for these (TLR 1 and TLR 2), depending on the category your duties come under:
+TLR payment come in 2 main ranges (TLR 1 and TLR 2), depending on the category your extra responsibilities come under.

 | Level   | Minimum | Maximum |
 | ------- | -----   | -----   |
 | TLR 1   | £8,291  | £14,030 |
 | TLR 2   | £2,873  | £7,017  |

-Factors that apply to awarding TLRs include impact on educational progress beyond the teacher’s assigned pupils.

-It may also involve leading, developing and enhancing the teaching practice of others.

 ### Holidays